mbrostami/ZF2Base/README.md

 You can write your own ResourceFactory.
 You can write your own ResourceDbFactory.
-Besides resources for route permissions, you can add resources and check access in controller or view. `$this->hasAccess('resourceName')`
+Besides resources for route permissions, you can add resources and check access in controller. `$this->getAccess('resourceName')`
 For working route access you don't need to write any additional code in your modules.
 You can use regex pattern in your resources.
 If you define `get-*` as a resource, who has access to this resource, will have access to all get requests.
 You can do that for one module or one controller and so on. e.g : `(post|get)-admin-*` for access to all controllers inside admin module.